PGAMF/logistic_growth/README.md

 ## Question 1: Analysis
 ### 1.Plot the data

-When we plot the raw data from (experiment.csv) with x axis as time (t) in minutes and y axis as the number of cells (N), we see a classic sigmoidal curve produced.
+When we plot the raw data from (experiment.csv (source: https://osf.io/gm2hq/files/osfstorage)) with x axis as time (t) in minutes and y axis as the number of cells (N), we see a classic sigmoidal curve produced.
 This curve plateaus as it approaches the carrying capacity (k).

 ![image](https://github.com/user-attachments/assets/24b9ec6f-79fa-47d9-8a50-c6ad70701e6f)
 figure 1.
 Plot of raw data with linear scales